kutama/Lagrange/_posts/2015-04-04-About-the-author.md

   creditlink:
 ---

-On this space an interactive learning platform shall be placed to offer courses in Computer science and Maths.
+On this space an interactive learning platform shall be built to offer courses in Computer science and Maths.
 The courses include - Object-oriented programming , Introduction to Python for 3rd and 4th formers ,game development for 4th formers , Advanced python programming for 5th formers , Java programming for 5th formers , algorithms development , Embedded programming for 5th formers and Applied math for computer science, among many courses.

 Things to do to support Kutama Space and raise money for good causes-